Yaesu FT-101 Repair

 Please let me address your questions and concerns before you engage any alignment or repair service.
 Your FT-101 will be subjected to the same factory specifications it had the day it left the Yaesu factory back in the early 1970s.
 After 45 years, some radios will perform better then others.
 My shop has the calibrated equipment to make these adjustments.

 The FT-101 S-meter movement during transmit was simply a "relative" power output indicator into a perfect 50 ohm resistive load.
 It has no real meaning.
+The circuit only has 3 components!
 The factory set this to 3/4 scale at full output into a dummy load.
 It was so "relative" there is a volume control pot on the rear panel for users to adjust.
 You can increase or decrease this setting without affecting any of the radio's settings.
 It is 100% a personal preference.
 Feel free to customize- but understand that this was the intended factory setting.

 Not yet!
 I am working on finding the correct plastic and a fab shop to run a batch.
 The FT-101 community has been in-need of these for the past 25 years.
 Stay tuned!
 I will offer this as a mail-order part and include it as a new service.